-If you are having trouble getting your final pay from your old employer, you need skilled and knowledgeable California wage loss lawyers to fight for your rights and win your wage claim in California.
+If you are having trouble getting your final pay from your old employer, you need skilled and knowledgeable California wage loss lawyers to fight for your rights and win your unpaid wages in California.

 What Is a California Wage Claim?

 You have three options to force your employer to pay the compensation you deserve:

 - File a claim with the federal governmental agency, and

 - File a wage claim with the DLSE.

 Filing a wage claim with the DLSE is usually the easiest and cheapest option.
 Here are some examples of what wage theft may look like: